zlake23/exchange_rate_widget/README.md

 This widget allows a user to check exchange rates of various countries in comparison to the EURO.

 ## Data Package
-The data is fetched from an API, [Foreign Exchange Rates](exchangeratesapi.io).
+* The data is fetched from an API, [Foreign Exchange Rates](exchangeratesapi.io).

+* Current data displayed is calculated from [Latest Exchange Rates](https://api.exchangeratesapi.io/latest)

 ## Data Visualization Scheme